AAFREEN-ZAHRA-KAZMI01/AAFREEN-ZAHRA-KAZMI01/README.md

 - 😄 Pronouns: **She/Her**
 - ⚡ Fun fact: **I love turning complex problems into simple, efficient solutions!**

-Let me know if you need further tweaks! 😊

 <!---
 AAFREEN-ZAHRA-KAZMI01/AAFREEN-ZAHRA-KAZMI01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.